SycuroLab/FemMicro16S/README.md

 <br>

 ### 2.1.
 Accessing Tools Using Apptainer/Singularity (Containerized Setup, recommended)
-In the main Snakemake directory (where the Snakefile is located), create a new folder named apptainer.
+In the main Snakemake directory (where the Snakefile is located), a new folder named apptainer is going to be created.
+Then these codes are going to be run by your job submission script to fetch the images before running the snakemake.
-Navigate into this folder and download the required environment files using the commands provided below.

 ```bash